wp-plugins/json-content-importer/readme.txt

 == Upgrade Notice ==

-In Version 1.2.0 filter & hook and the shortcode-parameter "oneofthesewordsmustbein" and "oneofthesewordsmustbeindepth" are added (besides minor buxfixes)
+Version 1.2.1 fixed two bugs (cacher, $) and comes with two new features: handling of boolean-values and linefeeds